 When it comes to a simple probate-avoidance living trust, your responsibility is usually pretty clear: gather trust property, and then quickly distribute it to the beneficiaries named in the trust document.
 You shouldn’t have any long-term duties.
 (This is in contrast to other kinds of trusts, such as those set up to manage property for a child or young adult, or for someone with special needs; those trusts can last for many years.)

 If that’s what your trust document directs you to do, then when you have gathered the trust property, determined its value, and formally transferred everything to the new owners, you’re ready to close the trust.

 If the trust earned more than $600 in income, you must file a final tax return for it.
-(The final return may be the first one as well, if the trust has been open less than a year.)
-You can file the return before you close the trust; if it earns a little more income (but less than $600), you won’t need to file another return.
+(Though it's called the "final" return, it may be the first one as well, if the trust has been open less than a year.)
+You can file the return before you close the trust; if it earns a little more income after that (but less than $600), you won’t need to file another return.